MatthewGregoire42/8bit/README.md

 ## Future work

-Next summer, if I have the time, here are some improvements I'd like to make:
+In the future, if I have the time, here are some improvements I'd like to make:

 - Increase the capability of the ALU, to support logical operations and shifts
 - Add a second instruction register to allow for multiple-byte instructions